sisoma2/CTF-Writeups/2019/UAM/Dragon_Ball_Episodio_3/README.md

 ## Angr Solution

-If you're lazy to reverse the full VM code (like me sometimes), you can use Angr to get automagically the flag.
+Assuming you're lazy to reverse the full VM code (like me sometimes), you can use Angr to get automagically the flag.

-Just keep in mind the buffer in stdin has to be 12 bytes long because the program overwrites the last byte with the NULL byte.
+Just keep in mind that the buffer in stdin has to be 12 bytes long because the program overwrites the last byte with the NULL byte.

 !['Angr buffer'](images/Angr_buffer.PNG)